 Practitioners have the right to review their credentials file at any time.
-Practitioner's rights are published on the Senior Whole Health website and are included in this Provider Manual.
+Practitioner rights are published on the Molina website and are included in this Provider Manual.

 The Practitioner must notify the Credentialing department and request an appointment time to review their file and allow up to seven (7) calendar days to coordinate schedules.
-A Medical Director and a Director responsible for credentialing or the quality improvement Director will be present.
+A Medical Director and a Director responsible for Credentialing or the Quality Improvement Director will be present.
 The Practitioner has the right to review all information in the credentials file except peer references or recommendations protected by law from disclosure.

-The only items in the file that may be copied by the Practitioner are documents which the Practitioner sent to Senior Whole Health (e.g., the application and any other attachments submitted with the application from the Practitioner).
+The only items in the file that may be copied by the Practitioner are documents which the Practitioner sent to Molina (e.g., the application and any other attachments submitted with the application from the Practitioner).
 Practitioners may not copy any other documents from the credentialing file.

-Practitioner's right to be informed of application status
+Practitioner's Right to be Informed of Application Status

-Practitioners have the right upon request, to be informed of the status of their application by telephone, email or mail.
-Practitioner rights are published on the Senior Whole Health website and included in this Provider Manual.
-Senior Whole Health will respond to the request within five (5) working days.
-Senior Whole Health will share with the Practitioner where the application is in the credentialing process to include any missing information or information not yet verified.
+Practitioners have the right, upon request, to be informed of the status of their application by telephone, email, or mail.
+Practitioner rights are published on the Molina website and are included in this Provider Manual.
+Molina will respond to the request within two (2) working days.
+Molina will share with the Practitioner where the application is in the credentialing process and note any missing information or information not yet verified.